refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `dataProviderName`

-If there is more than one `dataProvider`, you should use the `dataProviderName` that you will use.
+If there is more than one `dataProvider`, you should use pass the name of the `dataProvider` you want to use to `dataProviderName`.

 It is useful when you want to use a different `dataProvider` for a specific resource.

 :::tip
-If you want to use a different `dataProvider` on all resource pages, you can use the [`dataProvider` prop ](docs/api-reference/core/components/refine-config/#dataprovidername) of the `<Refine>` component.
+If you want to use a different `dataProvider` on all resource pages, you can use the [`dataProvider` prop](docs/api-reference/core/components/refine-config/#dataprovidername) of the `<Refine>` component.
 :::

 ```tsx